-Scott Streiner is an Adjunct Professor with the Department of Political Science, and Chair and Chief Executive Officer of the Canadian Transportation Agency (CTA).
+Scott Streiner (Ph.D., FCIArb, ICD.D) is an Adjunct Professor with the Department of Political Science, as well a Senior Advisor with Deloitte, mediator and arbitrator with ADR Chambers, and First Vice Chair of the Council of Canadian Administrative Tribunals.

-Scott had a 25-year career with the Government of Canada prior joining the CTA.
-His public service positions included Assistant Secretary to the Cabinet, Economic and Regional Development Policy at the Privy Council Office (PCO); Assistant Deputy Minister, Policy at Transport Canada; Executive Director of the Aerospace Review; Assistant Deputy Minister, Policy, Dispute Resolution, and International Affairs with the Labour Program; Vice President, Program Delivery with the Canadian Environmental Assessment; Director General, Human Resources with the Department of Fisheries and Oceans; Director of Operations for the Reference Group of Ministers on Aboriginal Policy; Machinery of Government officer at PCO; and Director of Pay Equity with the Canadian Human Rights Commission.
+Prior to his appointment at the CTA, Scott’s public service positions included Assistant Secretary to the Cabinet, Economic and Regional Development Policy; Assistant Deputy Minister, Policy at Transport Canada; Executive Director of the Aerospace Review; Assistant Deputy Minister and Head of the Federal Mediation and Conciliation Service with the Labour Program; Vice President, Program Delivery with the Canadian Environmental Assessment; Director General, Human Resources with the Department of Fisheries and Oceans; and Director of Pay Equity with the Canadian Human Rights Commission.

-Scott spent 15 months in 2010-11 as a Public Servant-in-Residence with the Department of Political Science, during which he helped build bridges between the public service and academia, taught a graduate seminar on public policy in practice, and conducted research on the responses of Westminster systems to contemporary realities such as globalization, the 24/7 media, and the internet.
+Scott spent 15 months in 2010-11 as a Public Servant-in-Residence with the Department of Political Science, during which he helped build bridges between the public service and academia, taught a graduate seminar on public policy-making in practice, and conducted research on effects of 24/7 news and social media on governance.